You are friends with my ex-hubby because we fought: Woman calls out Iyabo Ojo

-Don’t Throw Shades at Me: Businesswoman Calls Out Iyabo Ojo Over Post About Her Ex-husband’s Birthday
+Don’t Throw Shades at Me: Businesswoman Calls Out Iyabo Ojo Over Post On Her Ex-husband’s Birthday

 - A woman identifies as Arashow has taken to social media to call out actress Iyabo Ojo for daring to throw shades at her because they are no longer friends